sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/linear_algebra/lseq.md

 - It is in row echelon form.
 - The leading entry in each nonzero row is a 1 (called a leading 1).
-- Each column containing a leading 1 has zeros everywhere else.
+- Each column containing a leading 1 has zeros everywhere else (i.e. also in above).

 ## Gauss Elimination